danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/12 Troubleshooting query performance in Azure Database for MySQL Single Server/readme.md

 **Considerations**

-This lab considers that an Azure Database for MySQL Single Server named pgserver[your name initials] exists with a server admin login named *admmysq*, if not, create it or use another existing server before continuing with the lab.
+This lab considers that an Azure Database for MySQL Single Server named pgserver[your name initials] exists with a server admin login named *admmysql*, if not, create it or use another existing server before continuing with the lab.

 **Estimated Time:** 50 minutes